 4) Not having a clear sense of where you are going (aka not using a tour operator)

 If you are planning a more adventurous self drive holiday or safari, you need to be more prepared.
 The GPS coverage on your rental car may not work in remote areas, or it may be distinctly suspect.
 (See our post about driving using GPS to get around).
-So you need to have a good road atlas or directions (not just the one from the car rental company) AND know exactly where you are going.
+So you need to have a good set of directions (not just the one from the car rental company) AND know exactly where you are going.

 We would argue, of course, that having the assistance of a tour operator is invaluable here.
 They can assist you with driving distances and specific directions to your overnight stay.
-They can also give you tips about the journey.
+They can also give you tips about the journey, and places to visit en route.

-Don’t just reply on the GPS in South Africa.
+Don’t just rely on the GPS in South Africa.
 It can be seriously flawed, especially in the safari regions!

 5) Driving after dark